pipe11/TFM_fake_news_detector/README.md

 ![articles_topic_hue](https://github.com/pipe11/TFM_fake_news_detector/blob/master/imgs/articles_topic_hue.png)

 ## Boxplots with outliers
 Through boxplots we can analyze features distributions and check if there are outliers in our data.
-And check if there ar some text with irregularities or text not corresponding to properly written articles.
+And check if there are some text with irregularities or text not corresponding to professionally written articles.

 With this revision we observed that there are some articles that **don't have punctuations like points**, which are very important for our ratio and sentences features.
-Also there are some articles with **lot of punctuation and short sentences**.
-When I tried to found them on the corpus and checked the text it was the **results of Formula 1 championships**.
-We are going to **remove this outliers for our training** and also for the rest of our visualizations.
+Also, there are some articles with **lot of punctuation and short sentences**.
+When I tried to find them on the corpus and checked the text it was the **results of Formula 1 championships**.
+We are going to **remove these outliers for our training** and also for the rest of our visualizations.

 ![boxplots](https://github.com/pipe11/TFM_fake_news_detector/blob/master/imgs/boxplots_outliers.png)